sunfounder/raspad3/docs/source/flappy_parrot.rst

 Description
 -------------

-Hello, kids!
 Today we made the parrot Devin avoid the trees for food.

 Click on the green flag to start.